We love —

 Majorca —

-- Serra de Tramuntana: A UNESCO World Heritage site, this mountain range offers breathtaking views, hiking trails, and picturesque villages like Valldemossa and Deià.
+- Serra de Tramuntana: A UNESCO World Heritage mountain range, ideal for scenic drives, hiking and charming villages such as Valldemossa and Deià.